nirmadmylabcoat/cryptoiisc/README.md

+# 🛡️ Additive Veto Protocol (AVP)

+The Additive Veto Protocol is a simple, privacy-preserving voting scheme where:

+- Each party contributes an encrypted "yes" or "veto" vote.
+- If **all** parties vote "yes", the result reveals **yes**.
+- If **even one** party vetoes (votes 1), the final output is scrambled and shows **vetoed**.

+It works by encoding votes as polynomials in a shared modular ring, adding controlled noise, and then securely aggregating all votes.

+This repository contains the core implementation in C++ with Boost shared memory, along with Python scripts for automated testing and analysis.

+---

 ## 🔧 `avpinit.cpp`: Shared Memory Initialization for AVP Protocol

 This program sets up the **initial shared state** for the Additive Veto Protocol (AVP) by generating and storing two key polynomials in shared memory: